Why would you cruise on anything other than a Rapido Trimaran?

 Main controls are at the helm making single or short handed sailing easier and safer.
 Steering is direct with strong well-engineered Jefa systems.

 The head sails are on furlers for ease of deployment and operation.
-There are twin bow anchors with the main anchor ready to deploy.
 A dedicated storage area for safety equipment and wet weather gear is located in the cockpit.
 Jack stays and clip-on points are provided as are bow and stern cockpit safety rails.

-The Rapido is designed for optimal, fast, performance to get you out of harm’s.
-With storm avoidance being the “safest safety option”, the on water performance provides greater flexibility.
+The Rapido is designed for optimal, fast, performance to get you out of harm’s way.
+With storm avoidance being the “safest, safety option”, the on water performance provides greater flexibility.

 Trimarans are safe, powerful and have the speed when you need.